AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 // goodbye friend
 ```

 As you can see everything works just like before.
-As we mentioned at the beginning, `class`es are just a syntactical sugar, a nicer way of doing inheritance.
+As we mentioned at the beginning, `class`es are just a syntactic sugar, a nicer way of doing inheritance.

 &nbsp;

 ## Static methods

-Right now the two new methods that we created, `greet()` and `farewell()` can be accessed by every new instance of `Person`, but what if we want a method that can only be accessed by the class itself, similarly to `Array.of()` for arrays?
+Right now the two new methods that we created- `greet()` and `farewell()`- can be accessed by every new instance of `Person`, but what if we want a method that can only be accessed by the `class` itself, similarly to `Array.of()` for arrays?

 ```javascript
 class Person {